- Buckfast honey bee

 Five framed Nucs will have an additional blank frame of foundation installed to stabilise the nuc.

-When you are ready, take the frames and bees from your nuc box one by one and place them in the centre of your hive brood box in the same order and orientation as you remove them from the nuc, it is useful to know that the queen is on one of the frames and safely installed in her new home.
+When you are ready, take the frames and bees from your nuc box one by one and place them in the centre of your hive brood box in the same order and orientation as you remove them from the nuc.
+You will find the queen in a plastic cage suspended between the frames.
+Once the frames are installed in the hive, hold the cage close to the top of the frames, slide the back open and release the queen.
+She should move down into the hive and start work.

 Any bees left in the travelling box can be sprayed with water or sugar syrup and then shaken into the hive box.
 You can fully dismantle the box if you need to.